gbengataylor/iris-systems-on-ocp/README.md

 **NOTE**: if the login doesn't display, execute the following on the IRIS pod
 > ```oc exec [pod] -- iris session IRIS ```
+*TODO*: add a post-start hook or readiness probe to ensure the session is up and running

 Login with